ShikherMehta/RabbitMQ/README.md

 "I delivered this particular message to this consumer on this channel."

 The deliveryTag identifies that delivery.
+autoAck: true
+    → RabbitMQ ACKs automatically
+    → Don't use BasicAckAsync()

+autoAck: false
+    → You control ACK
+    → Use BasicAckAsync() after successful processing